DiegoFleitas/sls-youtube-backup/README.md

-A serverless application that backups a youtube playlist into the wayback machine
+A serverless application to backup a youtube playlist into the wayback machine

 ## Before starting